montyvesselinov/MADS/readme.md

 The code has been tested on Apple MAC OS X, Linux (RHEL / CentOS / Fedora / Ubuntu/ Debian) and Cygwin/Microsoft Windows.

-Checkout the readme file for installation instructions.
+Checkout the 'readme' file for installation instructions.

 Compilation:
 * make OR